• Skip to primary navigation

 3. Structural Disequilibrium

-A change in foreign demand for exports can arise from a change in technology, the invention of the cheaper substitute.
+A change in foreign demand for exports can arise from a change in technology, and the invention of a cheaper substitute.

-Structural changes are also produced by variation in the rate of international capital movement.
+Structural changes are also produced by variations in the rate of international capital movement.

 4. Temporary Disequilibrium